S1LKYS0LUT10N5/MonkeyWrenchAI/README.md

 ## Overview

 **MonkeyWrenchAI** is an open-source, AI-powered diagnostic tool designed to detect, classify, and analyze cybersecurity-related anomalies on automotive CAN (Controller Area Network) bus systems.
 It empowers automotive engineers, R&D departments, security researchers, and hobbyists to simulate attacks, diagnose real-world CAN logs, and access advanced bidirectional scan tool capabilities—all through a modern, modular, and extensible platform.
+I will be reaching out to manufacturers on getting access to database for training AI.

+---

+## Manufacturer Datasets

+To ensure robust AI and ML performance, MonkeyWrenchAI supports structured datasets for various vehicle manufacturers.
+You can contribute datasets for different brands or use the provided templates to begin gathering your own.

+### How to Contribute a Dataset

+1. Copy the appropriate template from the `data-templates/` directory (see below).
+2. Fill in the dataset with real, anonymized, and properly licensed CAN bus logs or diagnostic data.
+3. Document the source and any restrictions in the header of your dataset file.
+4. Submit a pull request or contact [your-email@example.com] for inclusion.

+### Supported Brands (Templates Provided)

+- Ford
+- Toyota
+- [Add more as needed]

+See `data-templates/` for starter files.

 ---